 Posted Sep 11, 2013 by Martin Armstrong

 The US prosecutors filed a civil complaint and are looking to seize luxury apartments and other property they allege Russian companies used to launder proceeds from a $230 million tax fraud in Russia.
 The alleged scheme was uncovered by Sergei Magnitsky, the lawyer who died in a Russian prison.
-The complaint alleges the organization stole corporate identities belonging to the Hermitage Fund that was the scheme of Edward Safra, an investment fund operating in Russia, and used them to make fraudulent claims for tax refunds.
+The complaint alleges the organization stole corporate identities belonging to the Hermitage Fund that was the scheme of Edmond Safra, an investment fund operating in Russia, and used them to make fraudulent claims for tax refunds.

 To make this perfectly clear, this is the very fund that Republic National Bank organized and were soliciting me to bring over $10 billion from Japan to invest in.
 I had a meeting with the President of Republic Dov Schlien and sent an email with their proposal back to our Tokyo office.
 This is the same fund Safra then invited me to a IMF dinner he threw in Washington hiring the entire National Gallery to demonstrate how they had the IMF in their pocket and that the loans to Russia were secured.
 I warned them Russia would collapse.
 They would not listen.
 The London Financial Times attended a seminar I did in London.
 They then wrote I was warning about the collapse of Russia.
 When that took place, the first major bailout was required – Long Term Capital Management.